 The hilly southern parts of Ohio should not be neglected and are really good for Worm-eating Warbler, Cerulean Warbler, Kentucky Warbler, and many other birds not very often seen further north except as "overshoot" migrants.
 Places such as Lake Hope State Park within Zaleski State Forest, Shawnee State Forest, Clear Creek Metro Park, and so many others are legendary among birders.
 Cincinnati, picturesquely situated on the scenic Ohio River, which forms the border with Kentucky, definitely warrants a bare minimum of one full day of birding.
 If you're an Ohio "year lister" wanting FOY (First of Year) species, or a visiting birder from a different state, you should equally enjoy one of these Ohio day trips with us.
 If you're a foreign birder (and that could include the Western United States, ha ha!), you're in for even more of a treat, as so many (if not most) birds will be new for you here in Ohio...!

-The guide fee for these 1-day trips is US\$250 for 1 person, plus \$75 per extra person, if you provide a vehicle and cover all the costs for the day (e.g. entrance fees - usually nil, vehicle, info@birdingecotours.com fuel, tolls, lunch, etc., for you and the guide).
-You can add US\$150 for us to provide the vehicle and to pay for fuel and tolls.
+The guide fee for these 1-day trips is US\$450 for 1 person, plus \$50 per extra person.
+This includes transport, fuel, any tolls, entrance fees and guide fee.
+We kindly ask for you to provide www.birdingecotours.com info@birdingecotours.com the guide with lunch for the day.
+This can either be a picnic style or our guides can recommend some local lunch locations.
 It must also be stated that we very often arrange free trips just for fun, mainly around Columbus (usually half-day trips) - please inquire with us if you're interested in these.
 Some of these are run as free trips through the Columbus Audubon Society and other excellent organizations.
+Duration: 1 day Price: \$450 for one person, then \$50 per extra person Price includes: Guiding fees Vehicle hire and fuel Entrance fees to most destinations Price excludes: Meals Accommodation Gratuities (please see our tipping guidelines blog)